dhruvakashyap73/GoldPriceIQ/README.md

 <h5 align="center"><strong>A Cloud based approch</strong></h5>

+# GoldPriceIQ

 ## Project Overview
-This project provides an end-to-end machine learning solution for predicting gold prices using historical data from the World Gold Council.
-It employs a Random Forest Regressor model integrated into a Streamlit-based web application for real-time predictions and visual insights.
+GoldPriceIQ is an end-to-end machine learning solution developed to predict future gold prices using historical market data and key economic indicators.
+The project employs a Random Forest Regressor model trained on enriched feature sets derived from reliable sources, including the World Gold Council.
+The final model is deployed through a Streamlit-based web application that allows users to input indicator values and receive real-time gold price predictions.

+The application emphasizes both prediction accuracy and usability.
+It provides model performance metrics and visual explanations, enabling users to understand not just what the prediction is, but also why the model made it.
+The solution is deployed on Streamlit Community Cloud and maintained via GitHub for reproducibility and collaboration.

 ## Key Features
-- **Data Source:** World Gold Council (www.gold.org)
+- Built using historical gold price data sourced from the World Gold Council.
-- **Feature Engineering:** Includes economic indicators like SPX, USO, SLV, and EUR/USD, along with 5-day and 10-day moving averages.
+- Includes predictive features such as SPX (S&P 500 Index), USO (oil prices), SLV (silver prices), EUR/USD exchange rate, and short-term moving averages.
-- **Algorithms Used:** Random Forest Regressor (best performing), Linear Regression, and Decision Tree Regressor.
+- Trained and evaluated multiple regression models: Linear Regression, Decision Tree Regressor, and Random Forest Regressor.
-- **Performance Metrics:** MAE, RMSE, and R² Score
+- Final application uses Random Forest Regressor based on superior accuracy and robustness.
+- Provides prediction results along with evaluation metrics including Mean Absolute Error (MAE), Root Mean Squared Error (RMSE), and R² Score.
+- User interface designed in Streamlit, allowing interactive input and instant predictions.
-- **UI/UX:** Streamlit frontend connected via Ngrok for remote access
+- Deployed via Streamlit Community Cloud for easy public access and demonstration.
-- **Visualizations:** Actual vs Predicted price plots, sentiment dashboards

 ## Technologies Used
 - **Language:** Python
+- **Machine Learning & Data Processing:** scikit-learn, pandas, numpy
-- **Libraries:** pandas, numpy, matplotlib, seaborn, scikit-learn, Streamlit, pyngrok
+- **Visualization:** matplotlib, seaborn
+- **Web App Framework:** Streamlit
+- **Model Deployment:** joblib (for saving/loading models), pyngrok (used for local tunneling during development)
-- **IDE:** Jupyter Notebook / VS Code
+- **Development Tools:** Jupyter Notebook (for model training and experimentation), Visual Studio Code (for app development)
-- **Deployment:** Streamlit + Ngrok
+- **Deployment Platform:** Streamlit Community Cloud
+- **Version Control:** GitHub